Venice and the High Art of the Mask

 In 1094, doge Vitale Falier made the first recorded reference to “public amusements” in Venice, to which he gave the already well-known name of “Carnevale.”

-During Carnival the great mercantile and political juggernaut that was the Venetian Republic paused, devoting its greatest talents—artistic genius, passion for pleasure, and endless amounts of money—to private diversions and public revelry.
-The 15th and 16th centuries were Venice’s Golden Age, and the expansion of its empire provided riches, established power, created work and inspired pride.
-A city that was, as one person put it, “the size of a postage stamp,” had become the envy of Europe, and its Carnival then was arguably more famous then than it is today.
+During Carnival, the great mercantile and political juggernaut that was the Venetian Republic paused, devoting its greatest talents—artistic genius, passion for pleasure, and endless amounts of money—to private diversions and public revelry.
+The 15th and 16th centuries were Venice’s Golden Age, and the expansion of its empire provided riches, established power, created work, and inspired pride.
+A city that was, as one person put it, “the size of a postage stamp,” had become the envy of Europe, and its Carnival then was arguably even more famous than it is today.

-The quintessential Venetian costume, known since at least the 15th century, is the bauta (bah-OO-ta) – not just a mask, but an entire ensemble worn by men and women alike.
-Its weird white shovel-shaped mask is called the “volto” (face) or “larva” (meaning ghost, or mask).
+The quintessential Venetian costume, known since at least the 15th century, is the bauta (pronounced “bah-OO-ta”)—not just a mask, but an entire ensemble worn by men and women alike.
+Its weird, white, shovel-shaped mask is called the volto (face) or larva (meaning ghost, or mask).
 A perfect marriage of form and function, this mask covers virtually the entire face, and its bizarre design was intended not only to allow the wearer to eat and drink without removing it, but also acted as a sort of echo chamber, thereby disguising even the wearer’s voice.

 Add to this a long black cloak, a length of lace-trimmed black fabric which covered the head and shoulders, and a tricorn hat, and you had an outfit that guaranteed a large degree of anonymity.
 Venice being a city in which secrets bloom by night and are harvested at dawn, anonymity was something everyone craved, especially during Carnival when the jinks became very high indeed.